 In some rare cases, an itchy tick bite is an allergic reaction to chemicals in the tick’s saliva.
 However, ticks have had millions of years to evolve their saliva to prevent reactions.
 Crazily, ticks actually adjust the chemicals in their saliva as they are attached, so your immune system (usually) won’t be able to detect them! ( 1, 2)

-The More Frequently You Get Bit By Ticks, the More Likely Itchiness Is
+The More Frequently You Get Bit By Ticks, the More Likely It is to Itch

 Here’s where things get really cool.
 If you get bit by ticks often, it’s more likely that your tick bites will itch.